nwthomas/programming-resources/tips/alumni-tips.md

 - “Practice, practice.
 Each and every day, keep coding for at least an hour even if you have the day off.
 You don’t want to get rusty, but do _not_ burn yourself out.
 It is so important to take breaks.” - Rachel DiCesare

+- "If you don't have one, get a "rubber duck."
+This could be anything (a literal rubber duck, some toy that you have, something that you can talk to, etc.), and just talk to it.
+It seems odd at first, but it activates a different part of your brain when you vocalize what you're working on and the issues you're facing.
+You will find that you come to solutions faster this way.
+It's also great practice for future interviews as people expect you to be able to talk through what you're doing.
+Even if you don't come to a perfect solution, being able to discuss your reasoning and what you're doing is very important." - Brian Durbin

 - “Don't copy and paste.
 I know they push this more now, but seriously type every line of code out and then rewrite it.
 That helps it stick in your memory.” - Justin Kaseman

 - "Constantly writing something and struggling to figure things out is the best way to go.
 For example, you might struggle on a problem for 8+ hours (I certainly did) when you are starting to grind whiteboard questions, but as you get better at recognizing the patterns, the time it takes to think and write will become smaller by steps.
 Improvements are never linear.
 It was always big or small incremental improvement after days or even weeks for me." - Henry Kim

-- "If you don't have one, get a "rubber duck."
-This could be anything (a literal rubber duck, some toy that you have, something that you can talk to, etc.), and just talk to it.
-It seems odd at first, but it activates a different part of your brain when you vocalize what you're working on and the issues you're facing.
-You will find that you come to solutions faster this way.
-It's also great practice for future interviews as people expect you to be able to talk through what you're doing.
-Even if you don't come to a perfect solution, being able to discuss your reasoning and what you're doing is very important." - Brian Durbin
+- "My biggest suggestion would be that, even if you are sick of sitting and just finished MVP [for an assignment], go for the stretch.
+You will be better off knowledge-wise!" - Patrick Thompson

 ### Presentations